dcurrigan/sql-challenge/README.md

 To perform the queries below the database can be establised as follows:
 1. Create a new Database
 2. Create tables using table schemata in schema.sql
-3. Importing csv files into tables from the data folder
+3. Import the csv files into  the tables from the data folder
     **Note:** Due to the foreign keys described in the schema, the csv's should be imported in the folllowing order:
               1. departments.csv --> 2. titles.csv --> 3. employees.csv --> 4. dept_emp.csv -->  5. dept_manager.csv --> 6. salaries.csv
 5. Run queries from the 'Data Analysis.sql' file